-PRECIMASK® are high-performance, durable face masks aiming to bring a two-fold solution : protect the wearer and his environment against all forms of aerosols and bacterial particles while reducing the environmental impact of disposable respiratory protective devices.
+PRECIMASK® is a high-performance, durable face mask aiming to bring a two-fold solution : protect the wearer and his environment against all forms of aerosols and bacterial particles while reducing the environmental impact of disposable respiratory protective devices.

 SARS-COV2, the coronavirus responsible for COVID-19 is 0,125 µm in size, or 1/10 micron (1 micron is a 1/1000th of a millimeter).